Postdoctoral Lecturer

 Biography

-Sarah is a doctoral candidate in Literature, Criticism, and Textual Studies with a transhistorical focus on early medieval and Southern/Appalachian literature.
-She completed her MA in English at the University of Tennessee and her BA in English from the University of South Carolina- Aiken.
-Her dissertation, currently titled, “The Medievalish McCarthy: Medieval Afterlives in Appalachian Literature,” interrogates how Cormac McCarthy employs medieval references in his first five novels: The Orchard Keeper, Outer Dark, Child of God, Suttree, and Blood Meridian.
-She is also pursuing the Digital Humanities certificate and has several digital projects in process.
+Sarah earned her PhD in Literature, Criticism, and Textual Studies with a transhistorical focus on early medieval and Southern/Appalachian literature in 2025.
+She previously completed her MA in English at the University of Tennessee and her BA in English from the University of South Carolina- Aiken.
+Her dissertation, “The Medievalish McCarthy: Medieval Afterlives in Appalachian Literature,” interrogated how Cormac McCarthy employs medieval references in his first five novels: The Orchard Keeper, Outer Dark, Child of God, Suttree, and Blood Meridian.
+She also earned the Digital Humanities certificate and has several digital projects in process.

 Sarah has received several awards, including the John C. Hodges Excellence in Teaching Award, the Norman Sanders Dissertation Fellowship, and the Bain & Irene Stewart Fellowship, among others.